IT Support Oshawa

-“Oshawa clients don’t tolerate a four-hour remote queue when production is down.
-Local presence and senior engineers on intake is why our FCR sits at 93%.” — Mike Pearlstein, CISSP, CEO, Fusion Computing
+“Oshawa clients don’t tolerate a four-hour remote queue when a production line is down.
+Local presence and senior engineers on the first call is why root causes get fixed instead of re-ticketed.” — Mike Pearlstein, CISSP, CEO, Fusion Computing

 Fusion Computing delivers IT support to Oshawa businesses from our Toronto office at 100 King Street West.
 Drive time via Hwy 401 East is 50 to 65 minutes to downtown Oshawa.
-Oshawa’s economy runs on five distinct pillars: the GM Oshawa auto assembly plant and its tier supply chain, the Ontario Tech plus Durham College plus Trent University Durham post-secondary cluster, Lakeridge Health Oshawa, logistics along the 401, and the adjacent OPG Darlington nuclear corridor.
-Each creates specific IT pressures.
-93% of tickets resolve on first contact.
+Oshawa’s economy runs on five distinct pillars: the GM Oshawa Assembly plant and its tier supply chain, the Ontario Tech University plus Durham College plus Trent University Durham post-secondary cluster, Lakeridge Health Oshawa, logistics along the 401, and the adjacent OPG Darlington nuclear corridor.
+Each creates specific IT pressures, and a generic GTA help desk rarely knows the difference.

 What IT Support Covers for an Oshawa Business